Brian Uzzi

 Brian Uzzi is an American sociologist and the Richard L. Thomas Professor of Leadership at the Kellogg School of Management, Northwestern University.
 He is known for his work on problems in the fields of sociology, network science, the science of science, and complex systems.
-He is the co-director of the Northwestern Institute on Complex Systems (NICO), is a professor of Sociology, and a professor of Industrial Engineering and Management Sciences at the McCormick School of Engineering.
+He is the co-director of both the Northwestern Institute on Complex Systems (NICO) and The Ryan Institute on Complexity, is a professor of sociology, and a professor of Industrial Engineering and Management Sciences at the McCormick School of Engineering.
 Since 2019, Uzzi has written a column for Forbes on Leadership and artificial intelligence.

 Awards

 Uzzi has received over 30 scientific research and teaching prizes in the fields of sociology, management, ecology, network science, and computer science.
 He was inducted as a Fellow of the Network Science Society in 2020 and in 2022, received the Euler Award from the Network Science Society for his foundational theoretical and empirical contributions to the study of embeddedness in networks.
-He has received 16 teaching prizes for MBA and executive teaching, including the MBA Alumni Teacher of the Year Award.
+In 2025. he was elected to the American Academy of Arts and Sciences.

 Career

-Uzzi received his BA from Hofstra University, a MS from Carnegie Mellon University, and a PhD in Sociology from State University of New York at Stony Brook in 1994.
+Uzzi received his BA from Hofstra University, a MS from Carnegie Mellon University, and a PhD in sociology from State University of New York at Stony Brook in 1994.
 Mark Granovetter, Michael Schwartz, and Frank Romo were his PhD advisors.

 Uzzi joined the Kellogg School of Management in 1993.
 In 2008, he became the co-director of the Northwestern Institute on Complex Systems (NICO), an interdisciplinary research institute whose mission is to serve as a hub for research on complexity and data science that transcends the boundaries of established disciplines.
 Over his career, he has also been on or visited the faculties of INSEAD, University of Chicago, Harvard University, and the University of California Berkeley.
 Before entering academia, Uzzi worked as a musician in the New York City area where he grew up and his grandparents settled after immigrating from Italy to the US.